DEDICATED TO MOVIES THAT FUEL DREAMS AND FEED IMAGINATION

 EYES OF LAURA MARS 1978

 There are some movies you fall in love with which seriously call into question your judgment, aesthetics, and sanity.
 These are the films that fall outside of the easy-to-rationalize pleasures of camp, the above-criticism-snobbery of cult, and the so-subjective-it doesn't-bear-discussion reverence of geek-culture franchises.
-These are the movies which appeal to you for reasons (in the words of Barbarella's Durand-Durand), "That are beyond all known philosophies."
+These are the movies that appeal to you for reasons (in the words of Barbarella's Durand-Durand), "That are beyond all known philosophies."

 Eyes of Laura Mars is such a film.
 A well-crafted, imaginative, suspense thriller whose flaws frequently loom so large that, over time, they start to take on the character of virtues.